-Hummel said AMR creditors and bondholders (AAMRQ) already concerned with labor strife at that airline would have to weigh the prospects for a merger that would combine three workforces, counting Fort Worth, Texas-based American’s and US Airways’ still-separate union groups.
+Hummel said AMR creditors and bondholders (AAMRQ:US) already concerned with labor strife at that airline would have to weigh the prospects for a merger that would combine three workforces, counting Fort Worth, Texas-based American’s and US Airways’ still-separate union groups.

 “I can’t believe anyone would be interested in investing in a company knowing that 30,000-plus employees of US Airways and 80,000 employees of American combined would be in disarray,” said Hummel, who like Volpe spoke in an interview after the meeting with management.
 Volpe wasn’t at that session.

 US Airways has more than doubled this year on speculation that an AMR merger would succeed.
 The shares fell 3.2 percent to $11.97 yesterday at the close in New York, for only the second decline in the past 10 trading days.

 AMR had about 77,900 employees as of Sept.
 30, according to an airline statement, while US Airways’ workforce totaled 30,845.
 Pilots and flight attendants at the smaller carrier continue working under separate contracts from counterparts at America West seven years after the merger that brought US Airways out of bankruptcy.

 Bargaining with pilots has been mired in a union legal battle over how seniority lists at US Airways and America West would be combined.
 US Airways has maintained that the pilots must resolve that issue before a contract can be negotiated.